 The best way to ensure a positive experience with a real estate investment company is to do thorough due diligence.
 This is especially true in big, crowded markets like Dallas-Fort Worth, where the number of choices can be daunting.
 A reputable firm should be happy to answer all of your questions, so ask freely and incisively.

 CWS Capital Partners was founded in 1969.
 We own and manage 97 multifamily investment communities nationwide, including 18 in the Dallas-Fort Worth area, and specialize in multifamily investment management from 1031 exchanges to acquisitions, repositioning, and development.
-If you are seeking to invest in Dallas-Fort Worth, contact us today to arrange a meeting with an investment adviser.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.